Fgia1/sissvoc-package/README.md

 4. The steps to ensure JAVA_HOME is defined as a Windows environment variable and pointed to the JDK dir are very similar.
 All that is different is that you may have to create a new environmental variable name "JAVA_HOME" and for the variable value add in the location of the JDK dir (e.g `C:\Program Files\Java\jdk1.8.0_25\`).

 #### Steps:
+1. Download and extract the sissvoc-package-master.zip
-1. Navigate to the `sissvoc-package` repo directory.
+2. Navigate to the `sissvoc-package` repo directory.
+(The unzipped file location)
   * Using the `cmd` (access by win key + r and enter cmd, click enter) use `cd **location of your file** \sissvoc-package-master`  ![alt text](http://i.imgur.com/XDJ8ZmK.png "an example")
-2. Execute `package-sissvoc-vanilla.bat`
+3. Execute `package-sissvoc-vanilla.bat`
   * Click tab until `package-sissvoc-vanilla.bat` is displayed and click enter.
   * It will take some time and if successful will display this:![alt text](http://i.imgur.com/dRpO9SW.png "success")
-3. This should produce and package up sissvoc into `sissvoc.war` which you can deploy in an Application Server such as Tomcat7.
+4. This should produce and package up sissvoc into `sissvoc.war` which you can deploy in an Application Server such as Tomcat7.
+You can also run it locally via jetty-runner (Instructions can be found below).

 Running sissvoc via jetty-runner